Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Home and road insights

-- Tampa Bay is 3-1 against the spread, and 4-0 overall, at home this season.
+- At home this season, Tampa Bay is 4-0 overall and 3-1 against the spread.

 - At home, the Buccaneers are unbeaten ATS (3-0) as 10.5-point favorites or more.

-- In three of four home games this season, Tampa Bay has gone over the total.
+- This year, in four games at home, Tampa Bay has hit the over three times.

-- The average point total in Buccaneers home games this season is 49.9 points, 0.4 more than this matchup's over/under (49.5).

-- On the road, New York is 3-1 against the spread, and 1-3 overall.
+- Away from home, New York is 3-1 against the spread, and 1-3 overall.

-- This year, in three of four away games New York has hit the over.
+- This season, in four road games, New York has gone over the total three times.

 Powered by Data Skrive.